 Once it is determined that testing is necessary an assessment plan is developed and the parent/guardian gives written permission.
 The district then has ninety (90) days to complete the necessary evaluations.
 Within the ninety (90) days an Eligibility Conference is scheduled where the evaluations are interpreted and it is determined if the student is eligible for special education and/or related services.

-Absolutely not.
-Before a student receives services an Individual Education Program must be developed and agreed to.
-In Somerdale the majority of students eligible for special education services receive those services within general education classrooms and programs.
+Not necessarily.
+Before a student receives services, an Individualized Education Program (IEP) must be developed and agreed to.
+In Somerdale, many of our special education students receive services within general education classrooms and programs.

 OCCUPATIONAL & PHYSICAL THERAPY